Astron456/Astron-s-Site/content/project/Note of VAR and Local Projections/index.md

 - '1'
 abstract: 'This note provides an overview of previous researches on Vector Autoregressions (VARs) and Local Projections (LPs).
-I will detail the equivalence of these two methods when the data generating process (DGP) follows the VAR process, and their approximate equivalence in the scheme under Plagborg-Møller and Wolf (2021) when the
+I will detail the equivalence of these two methods when the data generating process (DGP) follows the VAR process, and their approximate equivalence in the scheme under Plagborg-Møller and Wolf (2021) when the
 DGP is unknown.
-In addition, I use several extensive empirical examples in Macroeconomics to visualize some of the key comparisons in this article.'
+In addition, I use several extensive empirical examples in Macroeconomics to visualize some of the key comparisons in this article.'
-featured: true
+featured: false
 publication: 'Working'
 url_pdf: https://github.com/Astron456/Note-of-VAR-and-Local-Projection
 ---